FeTaX2: A ferrimagnetic quantum anomalous Hall insulator

 \emph{Structure and magnetic properties---}The monolayer FeTa$X_2$ crystallizes in a tetragonal lattice structure with the space group $P$-$4m2$ (No.~115).
 As shown in Fig.~\ref{fig1}(a), each primitive cell includes three atomic layers—one FeTa and two $X_2$ layers—where each Fe or Ta atom is coordinated by four $X$ atoms forming a distorted edge-sharing tetrahedron.
 This structure can be viewed as a half-substituted derivative of Fe$X$ with space group $P4/nmm$, in which one of the two inequivalent Fe atoms in the unit cell is replaced by a Ta atom.
-Consequently, inversion symmetry ($\mathcal{I}$) is broken, but the combined symmetry $S_{4z}\equiv\mathcal{I}C_{4z}$ remains preserved [Fig.~\ref{fig1}(b)].
+Consequently, the inversion symmetry ($\mathcal{I}$) is broken, but the combined symmetry $S_{4z}\equiv\mathcal{I}C_{4z}$ remains preserved [Fig.~\ref{fig1}(b)].
 The fully optimized lattice constants are listed in Table~\ref{tab1}.
-The dynamical and thermal stability of monolayer FeTa$X_2$ are confirmed by first-principles phonon calculations and molecular dynamics simulations~\cite{supple}, respectively.
-The van der Waals nature of these materials suggests that monolayers could be experimentally exfoliated from bulk samples once synthesized.
+The dynamical and thermal stability of monolayer FeTa$X_2$ are confirmed by phonon calculations, formation energies and molecular dynamics simulations~\cite{supple}.
+In reality, FeCu$X_2$ with the same structure have been experimentally synthesized~\cite{kradinova1993novelCuFeX2,rivas1998mossbauerCuFeX2,llanos1995synthesisCuFeX2,ga2022anisotropicCuFeX2}.
+Meanwhile, their van der Waals layered structure implies that monolayers can be readily exfoliated from bulk crystals once synthesized.

 The magnetic properties of monolayer FeTa$X_2$ are markedly altered by Ta substitution.
 First-principles calculations reveal that all compounds listed in Table~\ref{tab1} exhibit a robust collinear ferrimagnetic ground state with an out-of-plane easy axis, in contrast to monolayer FeTe, which is observed to have a stripe antiferromagnetic (AFM) ground state~\cite{enayat2014}.
-The total magnetic moment per unit cell is $1\mu_B$, where each Fe atom possesses sizable local moments ($\approx$2.7$\mu_B$), and Ta atom exhibits antiparallel moments ($\approx-$1.4$\mu_B$).
+The total magnetic moment per unit cell is $1\mu_B$, where each Fe atom possesses sizable local moments ($\approx2.7\mu_B$), and Ta atom exhibits antiparallel moments ($\approx-1.4\mu_B$).
 The magnetic ordering is predominantly governed by the Fe atoms, while the moments of Ta atoms are induced via strong molecular fields generated by neighboring Fe atoms~\cite{supple}.
 This ferrimagnet effectively behaves as a ferromagnet, with the net magnetization aligned along the Fe moment direction.
 As a result, the system avoids a compensation temperature, consistent with N\'eel’s molecular field theory~\cite{goodenough1963,spaldin2012}.

 To elucidate the origin of ferrimagnetism, we first analyze the orbital occupation of Fe atoms.
 In the tetrahedral crystal field, the Fe $3d$ orbitals split into a lower-energy $e_g$ doublet and a higher-energy $t_{2g}$ triplet [Fig.~\ref{fig1}(d)].
 The Fe atoms adopt a high-spin $d^7$ configuration: $e_g^4t_{2g}^3=e_{g}^{\uparrow2}t_{2g}^{\uparrow3}e_g^{\downarrow2}t_{2g}^{\downarrow0}$, yielding a spin magnetic moment of $3\mu_B$ in accordance with Hund's rule, consistent with our DFT results.
 The spin-up channel is fully occupied, while the partially filled spin-down channel is at the Fermi level.
 Consequently, direct electron hopping between neighboring Fe sites is allowed only when their magnetic moments are aligned parallel, as enforced by the Pauli exclusion principle.
 In addition, the superexchange interaction mediated by the $X$ ligands (with the nearly $90^\circ$ Fe–$X$–Fe bond) further stabilize ferromagnetic (FM) coupling between the Fe atoms, according to the Goodenough–Kanamori–Anderson rules~\cite{khomskii2004}.
 This particular $d^7$ configuration of Fe $3d$ orbitals in a tetrahedral crystal field leads to ultrastrong FM coupling between Fe atoms via both the FM kinetic exchange and superexchange mechanisms~\cite{sun2020,liy2020,yao2024}.